Tubelis lifts No. 9 Arizona to 86-74 win over Oregon State - WHIZ News

 A Jayden Stevens layup cut the lead to 72-62, but Arizona’s Kerr Krissa answered with a 3-pointer and Oregon State was unable to get closer than 10 points the rest of the way.

+Despite a fourth straight loss for Oregon State, there were some positives.

-Tyler Bilodeau and Michael Rataj scored 18 points apiece to pace the Beavers.
+Freshmen forwards Tyler Bilodeau and Michael Rataj scored 18 points apiece to pace the Beavers, and freshman guard Jordan Pope, the team’s leading scorer, added 14 points and four assists.

+“We had some guys grow up tonight,” Oregon State coach Wayne Tinkle said “They weren’t afraid to jump in the fray.”

+Arizona responded after its most disappointing performance of the season against Washington State.

 Courtney Ramey’s 3-pointer culminated a 10-0 run and gave Arizona a 20-point lead at 37-17.